lxv wine facebook

 It’s a quiet period on the vineyard as the vines are beginning to go dormant in preparation for the upcoming winter.
 Cover crops were recently planted into the soil to add nitrogen and other nutrients to the soil.

 The goal now is to determine the ground’s moisture level.
 Are the plants starved for moisture or will they be starved for moisture at bud break in early March?
 Ideally, the soil should be saturated with water at the time bud break occurs.
 It is crucial to know how much moisture is in the ground currently, so we may start the winter irrigation for dry farming (and do our rain dances!).
 Hopefully, by the time we get to bud break, there will be adequate moisture and we will not need to irrigate the vineyard.
-Eventually, the vines will be completely self-sustained, however, while they are young, they need a little extra help from our Vineyard team
+Eventually, the vines will be completely self-sustained, however, while they are young, they need a little extra help from our Vineyard team.

 Planning Ahead